Regions: Africa, Latin America, Southeast Asia

-I’ve been a travel consultant at Travel Beyond for 25 years.
+I have been a travel consultant for 35 years, thirty of those with Travel Beyond.
 Before becoming a consultant, I was a hotel manager in Houston, Texas for 5 years.

 Most Memorable Travel Experience

 Recently I went gorilla trekking in Uganda.
 I have been on safaris previously and have seen a wide variety of animals from the safety of a land rover.
 Totally new experience standing about 5 feet from a 450 pound silverback gorilla with nothing between you and him.
 Thankfully he didn’t even acknowledge my existence.
 It was incredible to watch him break a good size tree in half and eat most of it.
 We were only allowed to spend one hour with the family of gorillas at first the time seemed to stand still but when it was over, that hour seemed to have gone by so fast!

 My Most Recent Trip